NSGA creates friends for life by providing relevant information and services in an innovative and responsive manner.

 The Association also manages the National Ski & Snowboard Retailers Association, an active group of approximately 250 specialty ski and snowboard retailers.

 Like Us on Facebook: National Sporting Goods Association

 Connect with Us on LinkedIn: National Sporting Goods Association Group

 NSGA Officers and Directors

-Chairman of the Board – Ken Meehan, Dunham’s Sports, Waterford, Mich.
+Past Chairman – Ken Meehan, Dunham’s Sports, Waterford, Michigan

 Salvador Colom, Deportes Salvador Colom, San Juan, Puerto Rico